 About the Summer Design Intensive

-Individual scholars or project teams can participate in the Summer Design Intensive.
+Co-designed and co-facilitated with Homewood Children’s Village, individual scholars or project teams can participate in the Summer Design Intensive.
 Participants come into the Summer Design Intensive with an idea for an engaged scholarship project that they hope to undertake in the coming year.
 Through various facilitated sessions, participants will refine and advance their project ideas.

 After completing the Summer Design Intensive, each project will have: